irvnet/icp-workshop/07-containerizing-for-deploy.md

 ---

-## Task 2: Deploy rom the ICP cluster image repository
+## Task 2: Deploy from the ICP cluster image repository

 1. login to the cluster repo (username: admin / pwd: admin)